 Maybe it’s the Dora the explorer in me, but there is something so fascinating about driving completely around an island.
 We first started this tradition when we moved to the Hawaiian islands a few years ago we made it a point to drive around each of the islands that we visited.

 To drive around Bali you can plan on about 12-14 hours depending on traffic and how often you stop.
 Note, this doesn’t include the Bukit peninsula.

 Looking to rent a car in Bali?
-Click here for everything you need to know about the car rental process.
+Check out this detailed post detailing everything you need to know about renting a car in Bali.

 How big is Bali compared to a state?

 Bali is about the land size of Delaware.
 It’s slightly larger than 2,200 square miles or 5,500 square kilometers.

 In terms of population, it’s home to around 4.2 million people which is similar to the state of Oregon.

 How long does it take to see all of Bali?